gjanders/SplunkVersionControl/README.md

 Use the SplunkVersionControl Restore dashboard to request that a knowledge object be restored to a prior version.
 You must be the author of the knowledge objects you wish to restore, or have the admin role.
 The application with the knowledge object in it must still exist on the Splunk server.

+There are two unique dashboards with two different restoration methods, the original version is described below:
 When a knowledge object restore is requested the dashboard (SplunkVersionControl Restore) outputs the knowledge object information to a lookup with the definition splunkversioncontrol_restorelist.
 The modular input then triggers the restore based on the contents of this lookup, the modular input either creates or updates the knowledge object with the requested git tag, or logs the failure to find the object in the logs.

+The newer dynamic version follows a similar process, but instead of adding the knowledge object restore information to a lookup file it runs a Splunk custom command `postversioncontrolrestore` that hits a REST endpoint on either a local or a remote server.
+The REST endpoint then performs a few functions:
+- Queries the source system and passes in the authentication token of the current user, this includes restore information and the `splunkversioncontrol_restore` input stanza name
+- The remote system then sends a query back to the source ip it received the request from, using the token to check the username logged in
+- The remote system then looks up the login information for the relevant `splunkversioncontrol_restore` input stanza and runs a remote query against it
+- The said remote query runs a saved search named `Splunk Version Control Audit Query POST`
+- To prevent issues just before running the above query there is a sleep period involved (configurable via the `splunk_vc_timeout` macro)
+- If the report confirms the relevant user did indeed request a restore of some kind, the restore continues
+- The restore now followed the previous process from this point triggering a restore process
+- If multiple users attempt to run the restore at the same time, one of them will receive an error to advise a restore is in progress and to try again later

 ## Security Concerns
 The ability to restore/create configuration opens up a few obvious issues: